 Back up to iTunes

 Every week, I back my iPad up to my computer with iTunes.
 This preserves the home screen layout, apps, settings, and most other features.
-App login data is not preserved, and neither is the operating system- meaning if you have a backup from iOS 10, you can put it on a device running iOS 11.
+App login data is not preserved, and neither is the operating system.
+So if you have a backup from iOS 10, you can put it on a device running iOS 11.

 Write out accessibility settings

-I keep a written record of all of my accessibility settings so that if I had to do them all over again, I wouldn’t have to try and remember the exact white point temperature or where a certain setting was.
-Read my post on my iPad accessibility settings here.
+I keep a written record of all of my accessibility settings, This way, if I had to do them all over again, I wouldn’t have to try and remember the exact white point temperature or where a certain setting was.

 Use a secondary cloud storage solution